mgamio/blog/_posts/2020-06-22-big-o-notation-analysis-of-algorithms.markdown

 read_time: true
 categories: bigONotation
 ---
-Big O Notation is a mathematical function, which helps us to analyze how complex an algorithm is in terms of time and space.
-It matters when we build an application for millions of users.
+Big O Notation is a mathematical notation that helps us analyze how complex an algorithm is in terms of time and space.
+When we build an application for one user or millions of users, it matters.

 We implement different algorithms to solve one problem and measure how efficient is one respect to the other ones.